You can list your engagement or wedding ring on your contents insurance policy if it’s under a certain amount.

-What does ring insurance cover?
+What does a specialist wedding or engagement ring insurance policy cover?

 - Accidental loss